 While there is so much pressure on new parents (“breast is best” is so prevalent in our society today), the reality is that for a variety of completely valid reasons, exclusive breastfeeding might just not be working for you and your baby.
-The problem is, searching for the best infant formula can be tough because there are so many options out there!
+The problem is, searching for the best infant formula can be tough because there are so many options out there including organic baby formulas!
 That’s where this post comes in.
 This is your Ultimate Guide to The Best Infant Formula for your little one.

-As for which is the best infant formula, my research (which you can read in detail in this post) has led me to European formulas as being the cleanest, safest options for babies.
+As for which is the best infant formula, my research has led me to European formulas as being the cleanest, safest options for babies.